ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 -   `markdown` - for retrieving and modifying the markdown value.
 If the client modifies the markdown value, it will be parsed into a Node using the
     [prosemirror-markdown parser](https://github.com/ProseMirror/prosemirror-markdown/blob/9049cd1ec20540d70352f8a3e8736fb0d1f9ce1b/src/from_markdown.ts#L199).
     The parsed node will then be rendered in the viewer component as rich text.
+-   `open-link-in-new-tab` - is a boolean attribute to open a link present in the viewer in a new tab.
+By default, all the links will open in the same tab as per the accessibility guidelines on WCAG (linked below).
+If opening in a new window/tab, `nimble-icon-up-right-from-square` will be placed right next to all the links in the viewer instance to indicate the link will be opened in a new tab.
+    -   Accessibility guidelines to open link only in new window when required: <https://www.w3.org/TR/WCAG20-TECHS/G200.html>
+    -   Accessibility guidelines on opening in a new window: <https://www.w3.org/TR/WCAG20-TECHS/G201.html>

 _Methods_